Social Science 060R

 ~ ~ ~ ~ ~ ~ ~ ~ ~

-I'm a professor of History and Director of the Documentary Studies Program at the University at Albany, State University of New York, where I have been since 1985.
+I'm a professor of History and Director of the Documentary Studies Program and the Public History Program at the University at Albany, State University of New York, where I have been since 1985.
 I completed my undergraduate education at Cornell (with a BA in European Intellectual History), and received my MA (in European Cultural History) and Ph.D. from the Maxwell School at Syracuse University (the latter with a specialization in modern U.S. economic, social, and labor history).

 From a fairly young age, while attending White Plains High School, I became interested in audio, radio, multimedia, and film production – including 16mm filmmaking, concert recording, sound and slide shows, and theatrical soundcraft (in fact, I headed my High School theater department's sound crew).
 While I put these interests aside as I worked toward my doctorate in history, they never left me.
 In 1996, perhaps reflecting my long-term interest in the use of media – old and new – to communicate history to a wide audience (I was very frustrated by how insular my field had become, with professors essentially writing for other professors), I founded Talking History

 , an aural history production center with a weekly FM radio program that is also broadcast over the Internet (www.talkinghistory.org

 ).
 A year later, I co-founded the Journal for MultiMedia History

 , and in 2006 – after close to three years of effort – I helped establish an interdisciplinary Documentary Studies Program at the University at Albany, a program which I now direct.
 I also helped inaugurate, in 2009, an innovative History and Media M.A. program within our History department that offers reseach and production training for history graduate students interested in cutting-edge work in history and hypermedia authoring, photography and photoanalysis, documentary video/filmmaking, oral/video history, and aural history and audio documentary production.